Ethan Evans (a long-time VP at Amazon, and the last manager I had while working there) has created a number of excellent training courses.

 These courses walk through many critical areas, such as the ramp from "manager" to "executive", or how to manage up, or leadership networking.
 For the crazy low price of less than 30-minutes of my or Ethan's time (see the coaching sections below), I think it's well worth the purchase for anyone who'd like to grow their careers further.

 I love books.
 I'm collecting links to some I love here.
 Those links are Amazon associates links.
 As an Amazon Associate, I earn tiny amounts of money from qualifying purchases.
 So, hey, win for all of us.

 Learning how to manage is hard.
-Few of us are able to have a formal education on the topic.
+Few of us can have a formal education on the topic.
 I'm building a list of recommended books on each major topic.
 This is always a work in progress.